 - It’s multi-climatic - Thanks to its hygroscopic abilities, wool constantly reacts to changes in body temperature, maintaining its wearer’s thermophysical comfort in both cold and warm weather.
 Perfect for the unpredictable outdoor weather!

 - It’s breathable - wool fibres are crimped, and when tightly packed together, form millions of tiny pockets of air.
 This unique structure allows it to absorb and release moisture—either in the atmosphere or perspiration from the wearer—without compromising its thermal efficiency.
 Wool has a large capacity to absorb moisture vapour (up to 30 per cent of its own weight) next to the skin, making it extremely breathable.
 Perfect for ensuring you sweat less!

-- It’s odour resistant - Wool is far more efficient than other textiles at absorbing sweat and releasing it into the air before bacteria have a chance to develop and produce unpleasant body odour.
-Perfect for smelling fresh at night (even after your active day!).
+- It’s odour resistant - Wool is far more efficient than other textiles at absorbing sweat and releasing it into the air, before bacteria has a chance to develop and produce unpleasant body odour.
+Perfect for smelling fresh (even after your active day!).

 Wool is also renewable, sustainable and a much more ethical option to traditional down.
 You can read more about the wonders of wool on the Campaign for Wool website here.